step-by-step-tutorial/springboot-tutorial/messaging-rabbit-mq/README.md

 ```

+### Web Console

+Open [http://localhost:15672/](http://localhost:15672/) in the browser.

-## Install MongoDB on Kubernetes
+## Install RabbitMQ on Kubernetes

-Create the following files for installing Redis.
+Create the following files for installing RabbitMQ.

 **rabbitmq-secrets.yml**